 Antelope Brain Injury Lawyer

-Workplace Accidents: People who work with heavy machinery on a regular basis, such as construction workers, run the risk of being injured on the job.
-Inadequately maintained equipment, overlooked safety procedures, and even fall injuries can lead to employees suffering brain injuries while on the job.
-They could even lead to a wrongful death.
-People should take extra care to make sure that any equipment that they work with has been maintained properly.
-They should also ensure that they are taking proper safety precautions to protect themselves from harm.
+- Workplace Accidents: People who work with heavy machinery regularly, such as construction workers, risk injury.
+Inadequately maintained equipment, overlooked safety procedures, and even fall injuries can lead to employees suffering from brain injuries while on the job.
+They could even lead to wrongful death.
+People should take extra care to ensure that any equipment they work with has been appropriately maintained.
+They should also take proper safety precautions to protect themselves from harm.

-Pain Medications: Neurological damage can lead to the development of chronic pain.
+- Pain Medications: Neurological damage can lead to the development of chronic pain.
 As patients recover from brain damage, they may be given pain medications to help them control their symptoms.
-Doctors will start low (with non-narcotic medications) and go slow (increase the dose gradually).
+Doctors will start low (with non-narcotic drugs) and go slow (increase the dose gradually).
 This helps to balance control of the patient’s symptoms with the potential risk of creating an addictive behavior.

 Recovering from a traumatic brain injury is unlike any other recovery process.
 Patients must work hard to regain control of lost motor or sensory function.
 Patients may have to go to physical or occupational therapy for an extended period as they fight to restore skills they once took for granted.
 This could be a challenging process, depending on the severity of the injury and the skills that may have been lost.
 It could be restoring the range of motion in an isolated joint or teaching patients how to walk, eat, and write.

 Every patient's recovery process differs, and their long-term care will be individually tailored to their circumstances.
 Patients must take the time to go to their follow-up appointments regularly to ensure the best outcome possible.
 Every patient’s prognosis is different and should be discussed individually with his or her physician.